 The Camarillo Airport Formerly Used Defense Site, or FUDS, is located within the city limits of Camarillo, in Ventura County, California, approximately 35 miles northwest of Los Angeles.
-The Corps of Engineers is investigating and monitoring the former Air Force base through the FUDS Program for potential environmental contamination that may remain from previous military activities.
+The U.S. Army Corps of Engineers (USACE) is investigating and monitoring the former Air Force base through the FUDS Program for potential environmental contamination that may remain from previous military activities.
 This page provides information on the Abandoned Landfill project, which is part of the Camarillo Airport FUDS.

-The Corps of Engineers also conducted a Human Health Risk Assessment to consider and compare various future land use scenarios, the ways by which people might be exposed to the identified chemicals on the site, the possible concentrations of the potential exposure, and the potential frequency and duration of the exposure.
+USACE also conducted a Human Health Risk Assessment to consider and compare various future land use scenarios, the ways by which people might be exposed to the identified chemicals on the site, the possible concentrations of the potential exposure, and the potential frequency and duration of the exposure.
 The results of the assessment indicated that the chemical compounds within the soil and groundwater fell within or below the acceptable risk management ranges for both future recreational and residential scenarios.

 Based on the Human Health Risk Assessment, USACE recommended that no remedial action be taken at the Abandoned Landfill project.
 However, in accordance with a recommendation from the California Regional Water Quality Control Board, USACE Los Angeles District agreed to conduct semi-annual monitoring of groundwater.
 Based on the sampling results, USACE will prepare a Decision Document that will identify USACE Los Angeles District's chosen remedial alternative for the project area.